LeBron James’ Son Goes Viral for Social Media Slip-Up

-A clip of LeBron James’ son Bronny smoking went viral over the weekend, setting social media ablaze.
+A clip of Lakers forward LeBron James‘ son Bronny smoking went viral over the weekend, setting social media ablaze.

 In a now deleted clip on his Instagram story to his 5.6 million followers, the 15-year-old was seen smoking what appeared to be a blunt.